temporalio/temporal-learning/docs/tutorials/typescript/nextjs/index.md

 You'll use Temporal to power a one-click ordering process.
 You'll use a Temporal Workflow to represent each order.
-That Workflow will orchestrates one or more Activities.

 [Workflows](https://docs.temporal.io/workflows) define the overall flow of your business process.
 Conceptually, a Workflow is a sequence of steps written in your programming language.